App Store Commissions: An ASC 606 Accounting Guide

 Key Insights and Best Practices

-The best identifier for revenue lines in Apple is the SKU on your reports.
-SKU should map to a revenue stream.
-Review monthly to ensure all SKUs are accounted for.
+The best identifier for revenue lines in Apple is the SKU or Apple Identifier on your reports.
+These should map to a revenue stream.
+Review monthly to ensure all are accounted for.

-Unfortunately, Apple provides very low-quality data for accounting.
-Be prepared to provide documentation and supporting assumptions regarding allocation methodologies and estimates to compensate for the data shortfall for audit preparation.
+Unfortunately, Apple provides very low-quality data on which to do accounting.
+As such, be prepared to provide documentation and supporting assumptions regarding allocation methodologies and estimates to compensate for the data shortfall for audit preparation.

 Conclusion

-Accurately accounting for subscription revenue through Apple requires a comprehensive approach to data extraction and journal entries, and it is highly manual.
-By following this guide, finance teams can ensure compliance with ASC 606/GAAP and achieve as detailed a margin analysis as possible.
+Accurately accounting for subscription revenue through Apple is not actually possible manually and is highly manual.
+By following this guide, finance teams can get as close as possible.

 Google Play